nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The given employee id is invalid.

     * 3a1.
 HouR shows an error message.